spuky/lunatone-dali-integration/README.md

 5. Click **Submit** to complete setup

 ### Manual Configuration

+If automatic discovery does not work for example your device is in a different subnet, you can manually configure the integration:

 1. Navigate to **Settings** > **Devices & Services**
 2. Click **+ ADD INTEGRATION**
 3. Search for "DALI2 IoT"
+4. Choose Manual entry...
-4. Enter your DALI2 IoT controller's IP address
+5. Enter your DALI2 IoT controller's IP address
-5. Provide a name for the device (optional)
+6. Provide a name for the device (optional)
-6. Click **Submit**
+7Click **Submit**

 ## Device Management